Ferny Grove State High School

 Ferny Grove State High School is a public secondary school in the suburb of Ferny Grove, in Brisbane, Australia.

-The school has a total enrolment of more than 1900 students, with an official count of 1963 students in 2021.
+The school has a total enrolment of more than 1900 students, with an official count of 1961 students in 2023.
 In 2007, the school won the award for the most innovative music program in Queensland.
-Ferny Grove has also won the award for the cleanest school for 8 years, With the latest Green and Healthy Schools award being won in 2010.
+Ferny Grove also won the award for the cleanest school for 8 years, with the latest Green and Healthy Schools award being won in 2010.

 History

-The school was opened in 1980 on its current site at McGinn Road, Ferny Grove, near the Ferny Grove Railway Station and primary school; the Primary school is located in Finvoy Street Ferny Grove.
+The school was opened in 1980 on its current site at McGinn Road, Ferny Grove, near the Ferny Grove Railway Station and primary school; the Primary school is located in Finvoy Street.